Russell Bufalino: Decline and death

 With Bufalino again in prison and the family under federal investigation, the organization's strength began to wane.
 In 1989, Bufalino was released from prison, and the operations of the remainder of the Northeastern family were given to Billy D'Elia.

 On February 25, 1994, Bufalino died of natural causes at Nesbitt Memorial Hospital in Kingston, Pennsylvania, aged 90.
 He is buried in Denison Cemetery in Swoyersville, Pennsylvania.

 In popular culture

-A somewhat modified version of Bufalino is portrayed by Joe Pesci in Martin Scorsese's 2019 film The Irishman.
+Bufalino is portrayed by Joe Pesci in Martin Scorsese's 2019 film The Irishman.
 Pesci was nominated for the Academy Award for Best Supporting Actor for his performance.

 The Quiet Don: The True Story of Mafia Kingpin Russell Bufalino by Matt Birkbeck was published in October 2014 by Berkley Books.